w2oos/markdown-editing/README.md

 # Markdown Guide

-There are six levels of headings
+There are six levels of headings.

 You can create them by using the # key, putting one to six #s in front of your heading text with a space separating the # and the text.